hyperschedule/hyperschedule-api/README.md

     $ pipenv run ./server.py --dev

+To scrape the Lingk API (and thereby obtain course descriptions), you must acquire a Lingk API key and secret from one of the Hyperschedule developers.
+Exporting the environment variables `HYPERSCHEDULE_LINGK_KEY` and `HYPERSCHEDULE_LINGK_SECRET` will cause Hyperschedule to fetch and serve course descriptions from Lingk.

-To run in production mode instead, pass `--prod`.
+To run in production mode instead, pass `--prod` when starting the server.
 You can change the port that the server listens on by exporting the environment variable `PORT`.
-Further configuration may be achieved via command-line
+Further configuration may be achieved via command-line arguments:
-arguments:

 * `--[no-]headless`: Don't spawn a graphical Chrome window for the web scraping.
 Defaults to `--headless`.
 Change it if you wish to debug